winters5885/NSS-digital-nomad/resources/design-document.md

 ## 6.4 Get Favorites
 Accepts a GET request to /favorites with UUID.
 Returns the list of favorite destinations.
 Throws UUIDNotFoundException if UUID is not found.

+## 6.5 Get Single Destination
+Accepts a GET request to /destinations.
+A single destination is returned.
+If unable to access database DatabaseInaccessibleException is thrown, notifies user tha the database is unavailable.

 # 7. Tables

 ## 7.1  Destinations table
 category // partition key, string

-cityName // sort key, string
+destinationID (UUID) // sort key, string

+cityName // string

 country // string

-destinationID (UUID) // string

 ![image](https://user-images.githubusercontent.com/66507929/200938324-8b365fa3-2d00-4bdc-af40-2fdf53019278.png)